 No business wants to see its name in the headlines when the next cyber security breach story breaks.
 However, with the never-ending advancements in workplace technology, unfortunately, no company is immune from being targeted.
+Which is why you need a cyber security culture.

 While it’s imperative for businesses to take the necessary steps to reduce an organisation’s vulnerability, they also need to make appropriate adjustments early enough to protect internal resources and their customers.